paritytech/capi/docs/introduction.md

 ## Background

 Chain resources are intentionally-constrained by economic incentives; this limits an app developer's ability to implement access patterns, which would otherwise benefit the end-user experience.
 Many such access patterns relate to data aggregation and preprocessing; doing this work on the client-side (in a browser, for example) consumes already-sparse resources.
 In other circumstances, the developer might move these tasks to less-constrained environments, such as that of a centralized server.
-Although Substrate developers can use centralized servers as proxies to chains, this introduces points of stoppability.
+Although developers can use centralized servers as proxies to chains, this introduces points of stoppability.
 There is currently no obvious solution to avoiding this trade-off.

 ## The Capi Approach